ajvincent/ts-morph-structures/docs/use-cases/TwoKeyedMap.md

 For the `values` iterator, I simply need to return `this.#hashMap.values()`.
 The `size` getter is equally simple.

-You may have noticed `toStringTag` didn't show up anywhere here.
+You may have noticed `toStringTag` didn't have any checkmarks in its column here.
 This property has zero impact on the methods, so I don't need to do anything with it.

 ### Initializing the class builder